RafaelLaya/ENGR102/README.md

 # ENGR102
 ENGR102 is an introduction to electronics class.
 The class uses the arduino board to introduce students to electronics.

-ENGR102 is the first class I took at my college.

 A make-it-better report consists on taking some of the equipment that we just learned how to use and create something!

 The final project is open-ended.
-See Pars (Party in Latin), a funny four legged robot that will dance with you all night long!
+See Pars/ (Party in Latin), a funny four legged robot that will dance with you all night long!

 The order of the make-it-betters is: